masikol/barapost/README.md

 >*Rhodococcus* separately, *Pseudomonas* separately!

-Everyone can encounter a situation, when there is a large amount of FASTA or FASTQ files, where sequences that belong to different organisms are **mixed up** together, but you want them to be **separated**.
+Find yourself constantly having a large amount of FASTA, FASTQ or FAST5 files, where sequences that belong to different organisms are **mixed up** together, but you want them to be **separated**?

 It is awful to to sit in front of the computer for hours sending all these sequences to NCBI BLAST server and to rewrite large FAST(A/Q) files by hand, isn't it?